 Click here learn more about the Department of the Treasury's Office of Foreign Assets Control (OFAC) latest regulations about American travel to Cuba.

 What is the difference between “People-to-People” and “Support for the Cuban People”?

-The current “People-to-People” license was meant to allow organizations such as Road Scholar to sponsor group programs that engaged in a full time schedule of educational, people-to-people interactions between regular Americans and Cubans.
+The “People-to-People” license was meant to allow organizations such as Road Scholar to sponsor group programs that engaged in a full-time schedule of educational, people-to-people interactions between regular Americans and Cubans.
 The “Support for the Cuban People” category similarly requires that American visitors must engage in a full-time schedule of activities that enhance contact with the Cuban people and that result in meaningful interactions with Cubans.
-One of the distinctions is that under the “Support for the Cuban People” license, these activities must support civil society in Cuba.
+One of the distinctions is that under the “Support for the Cuban People” category, these activities must support civil society in Cuba.

-“Support for the Cuban People” has NOT been affected by the June 2019 policy changes, and is how Road Scholar will continue our learning adventures in Cuba.
-The reality is that our programs were already fulfilling the “Support for the Cuban People” requirements by and large.
+“Support for the Cuban People” has NOT been affected by recent policy changes, and is how Road Scholar is able to offer learning adventures in Cuba.

 Why is Road Scholar able to take groups to Cuba?

-We can take Americans to Cuba, because we meet the requirements of the "Support for the Cuban People" travel category and arrange activities that help support the peple of Cuba.
+We can take Americans to Cuba, because we meet the requirements of the "Support for the Cuban People" travel category and arrange activities that help support the people of Cuba.